grok-rs/waitup/docs/TROUBLESHOOTING.md

 apk add gcompat

 # Or use Alpine-specific build
-docker run --rm ghcr.io/grok-rs/wait-for:alpine hostname:port
+docker run --rm ghcr.io/grok-rs/waitup:alpine hostname:port
 ```

 This troubleshooting guide covers the most common issues.
-For more complex scenarios, refer to the [Architecture Documentation](ARCHITECTURE.md) for deeper understanding of wait-for's internals.
+For more complex scenarios, refer to the [Architecture Documentation](ARCHITECTURE.md) for deeper understanding of waitup's internals.